 Arthoscopy24 was performed by a board-certified surgeon or resident in-training under direct supervision.
-Conservative management consisted of weight reduction in dogs with a body condition score of 6/9 and above, non-steroidal anti-inflammatory drugs (NSAIDs) for 6 weeks, in some cases paracetamol/codeine for 1-2 weeks and increasing lead-restricted exercise for 8 weeks.
+Conservative management consisted of weight reduction in dogs with a body condition score of 6/9 and above, a non-steroidal anti-inflammatory drug for 6 weeks, in some cases paracetamol/codeine for 1-2 weeks and increasing lead-restricted exercise for 8 weeks.
 Advice on long-term management was given via a telephone conversation or reassessment with the referral clinician after 6 weeks.
 Post-operative care of the AI group was identical to the CM group.

 Questionnaire